Shaking Up the Morning Routine

 This morning I woke Zach up for school and started on the morning routine.
 I switched laundry, pulled the blinds upstairs and leisurely made my way downstairs to pull together the kids lunches and make coffee.
-I’ve really come to enjoy the slow, productive mornings.
+Honestly I’ve really come to enjoy the slow, productive mornings.
+Choose gratitude and be thankful.

 Mornings weren’t always peaceful like this in our home.
 In fact, mornings in the past were kind of stressful to say the least.
-Getting Zach, Lys and Addy out the door always proved to be a mad dash to the end.
-Between Lys not being able to find leggings because she dislikes jeans, Addison missing a shoe and Zachary inevitably ticking the girls off, mornings really haven’t been my favorite.
+Getting the kids out the door always proved to be a mad dash to the end.
+Between my daughter not being able to find leggings because she dislikes jeans, my youngest missing a shoe and Zachary inevitably ticking the girls off, mornings really haven’t been my favorite.

 Changing Our Routine